WALDEN WOODS & WALDEN POND

 Whistle Stop Cafe - Great sandwiches.
 In Lincoln Center

-Concord's city center consists of a variety of shops, including toy store, clothing, kitchen gadgets, home decor, travel gear, shoes, etc.
+Concord's city center consists of a variety of shops, including books, clothing, kitchen gadgets, home decor, travel gear, shoes, etc.

 The grocery store in Lincoln Center is closest to Walden Pond.
 Concord's grocery store is larger and just around the corner from the train station, in a small shopping center with a drug store, hardware store, etc.

-For beer or wine the Concord "Package Store" is across from the train station & Guido's Coastal Cuisine.
+For beer or wine the Concord "Package Store" is across from the train station.

 Sun to Moon Gallery